😐A single person spends $2,184 per month in Australia vs $1,122 in Mexico, rent included.

 $2,500 buys a comfortable lifestyle in Mexico, but in Australia it only works with careful planning outside the capital.
 Same money, very different lives.

-Should I move to Australia or Mexico?
+Should I move to Australia or to Mexico?

 Mexico is the budget-friendly choice for expats – lower housing and daily costs.
 But cost isn't everything: visa policies, language, healthcare quality, and job markets all weigh in too.